Rapporteket/sship/README.md

 [![Doc](https://img.shields.io/badge/Doc--grey.svg)](https://rapporteket.github.io/sship/)
 <!-- badges: end -->

-This package provide tools for secure shipment.
-By strong protection of content itself safe passage can be provided even through hostile environments.
-Based on asymmetric cryptography no management of secrets is needed to make a shipment as long as authentic public keys are available.
+Provide peers convenient tools for exchanging files securely from within R. By file content encryption safe passage (shipment) can be provided even through insecure routes such as ftp and email.
+Based on asymmetric cryptography no management of shared secrets is needed to make a secure shipment as long as authentic public keys are available.
+Public keys used for secure shipments may be obtained from external providers (currently, github is the only option implemented).
+Transportation of files will require that relevant services such as ftp and smtp servers are available.
 An overview of _sship_ can be found in the article [An overwiev of sship](https://rapporteket.github.io/sship/articles/overview.html).

 ## Install